ArduPilot/ardupilot_dev_docker/README.md

 ### Docker Images

 The docker images provide base environment to compile ArduPilot.
 They don't contain ArduPilot code but only the packages needed to compile the binaries.
-Each image is based on Ubuntu 20.04
+Each image is based on Ubuntu 20.04 or 22.04.

 The main image is [ardupilot-dev-base ](Dockerfile_dev-base).
 Other images will inherit from it.
 Each image is specialized to contain only the necessary tools to build the related binaries.